learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the ways to execute javascript after page load?
+## Q 12.11 What are the ways to execute javascript after page load?

 You can execute javascript after page load in many different ways,